 There are three mandatory units, one internal and two external.
-Learners must complete and achieve at pass grade or above for all these units.
+Learners must complete and achieve at Near Pass grade or above in all mandatory external units and achieve a Pass or above in all mandatory internal units.

 Optional units

 Learners must complete at least one optional unit.